nlinscott/OrderedActionSequences/README.md

 This was originally created to better coordinate powerful operations in perfect sequence.
 A good example is when a character goes out of bounds and needs to be reset.

--The player's controls should be frozen, then
+- The player's controls should be frozen, then
 - the screen should fade to black.
 - While not visible, move the player to a safe position and adjust the camera angle.
 - Once thats finished, fade back in to view the player in the new position.